MLogdberg/mlogdberg.github.io/_posts/2017-11-01-AzureFunctions-npm-install-via-vsts.md

 Invoke-RestMethod -Uri $apiUrl -Headers @{Authorization=("Basic {0}" -f $base64AuthInfo)} -UserAgent $userAgent -Method POST -Body $command -ContentType "application/json"
 ```

-Running this script in a Azure Poershell Task that with a Service Endpoitn connection with the appropiate Role set will install the npm pacakge during the release, image bellow shows the Release setup.
+Now all we have left is to execute this script in a Azure Powershell Task that with a Service Endpoint connection with the appropiate Role set will install the npm pacakge during the release, image bellow shows the Release setup.

 [![](/assets/uploads/2017/11/functions-vsts-release-run-script-png)](/assets/uploads/2017/11/functions-vsts-release-run-script-png)